WireGuard vs OpenVPN: Speed vs. Security

 Does NordVPN use WireGuard or OpenVPN?

 NordVPN offers both WireGuard and OpenVPN.
-There aren’t a lot of VPNs that offer both, but you’ll have a choice between the two when using NordVPN.
+Few VPNs offer both, but you’ll have a choice when using NordVPN.

-If you want to use OpenVPN the majority of the time for the added security, you can set it as the default then switch to WireGuard if you need optimal speeds for a certain digital exchange like P2P or torrenting.
+If you want to use OpenVPN most of the time for the added security, you can set it as the default and then switch to WireGuard if you need optimal speeds for a certain digital exchange, like P2P or torrenting.

 Bottom line